Vivi029/simpleImageGenerator/README.md

---channel <channel> #To specify the color channel to use when drawing the pattern --transparent #To specify that we want the pattern to use transparency --thickness <number> #Pattern specifc, only matters when using patterns sush as linemess
+--channel <channel> #To specify the color channel to use when drawing the pattern --transparent #To specify that we want the pattern to use transparency --thickness <number> #Pattern specifc, only matters when using patterns sush as linemess --wrap #Makes the pattern into a wrappable texture
 ```